mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 variable, then the previously unreachable object will become reachable by the application again.
 This phenomenon is known as **"resurrection"**, and can be surprising to the programmers.

-Developers of VM bindings of existing VMs may have no choice but implementing the finalizer semantics strictly according to the specification of the VM, even if that would result in "resurrection".
+Developers of VM bindings of existing VMs may have no choice but to implement the finalizer semantics strictly according to the specification of the VM, even if that would result in "resurrection".
 JVM is a well-known example of the "resurrection" behavior, although the `Object.finalize()` method has been deprecated for removal, in favor for alternative clean-up